 How does a cash flow hedge work?

-Consequently, what is a cash flow hedge example?
+Considering this, what is a cash flow hedge example?

 A cash flow hedge is designed to minimize the risk that a company will have to pay more than it expects.
 The gasoline example in the previous section is an example of a cash flow hedge.

-Keeping this in view, how do you account for a cash flow hedge?
+People also ask, how do you account for a cash flow hedge?

 The accounting for a cash flow hedge is as follows: